espressif/esp-dev-kits/esp32-s2-hmi-devkit-1/docs/ESP32-S2-HMI-DevKit-1_Power_en.md

 The following functions depend on the 5 V power domain:

-- TWAI®
+- TWAI® (selects available power supply from USB 5 V or Booster 5 V automatically)
-- Audio amplifier
+- Audio amplifier (gets power supply from USB 5 V, if it fails, will try from the battery)
-- 5 V power output connector
+- 5 V power output connector (the same as TWAI®)

 The following functions depend on the controlled 3.3 V power domain: